usgs/wdfn-blog/content/api_catalog.md

 data also are known colloquially as field measurements or "tape-downs" owing to the instrument typically used by technicians to obtain these measurements.

-[^oneperday]: For most large rivers and non-fractured groundwater systems, one daily value per day is adequately if not wholly representative of that water resource--less data but just as informative as dozens of instantaneous values per day.
-But for small rivers and sundry hydrological phenomena, a daily value is an expedient trade-off that discards useful information.
+[^oneperday]: One daily-mean value per day can be wholly adequate for large rivers and some data analyses.
+However, if processing power and storage space allow, instantaneous values might be considered as a more favorable data because they are potentially richer in information.

 [^swaka]: Discrete surface-water field measurements are also known as calibrations, gaugings, surface-water measurements, field measurements, or even simply "measurements," as ambiguous as that term may be.

-[^jsonview]: Many example URLs in this article return data in JSON format.
+[^jsonview]: JSON is a popular data-interchange format.
+It is lightweight and easy to read, even for human eyes [(more info)](https://www.json.org/json-en.html).
+Example URLs throughout this article return data in JSON format.
 Many web browsers (_e.g.,_ Firefox) have convenient built-in JSON viewers.
 Any use of trade, firm, or product names is for descriptive purposes only and [does not imply endorsement](/introduction/#disclaimer) by the U.S. Government.